Sneakysecdoggo/Cheatsheet-Dump/CheatSheetWindowEnvRecoClient.md

 whoami /all

-## get information about the system
+## Get information about the system

 systeminfo